INTRODUCTION

 2. For information

-When your youngster reads nonfiction books like science or nature stories, biographies, and other “true” books, he is reading for information:
+your youngster reads nonfiction books like science or nature stories,

 a.
 Discuss unfamiliar terms as he comes across them.